Kangaroo, Wallaroo, Euro, WallabyKangaroos Black-footed Rock Wallaby Eastern Grey Kangaroo Red Kangaroo Wallaroo Western Grey Kangaroo

 Wallaroos

-— The Wallaroo are kangaroos that live in the hilly or rocky areas of Australia.
+— The Wallaroo (in the genus Osphranter) are kangaroos that live in the hilly or rocky areas of Australia.
 Other distinguishing features include the large ears, black nose, often in a distinctive upright stance.
 They have a number of different common names around Australia including Hills Kangaroo, Hills Wallaroo, Euro, Common Wallaroo.

 Hills Wallaroo, Olive Pink Botanic Garden, NT